mackkv/mackkv.github.io/_pages/about.md

 .gif of a GUI made with PyQt.
 Used for viewing data from a time-of-flight (ToF) camera.
 Receives data over tcp connection, displays in the GUI.
 Some useful controls for the ToF camera are present from the GUI.
 This project can be found <a href="https://github.com/mackkv/CaptureGUI">here.</a>
 ![gui](files/gui_gif.gif)

 .gif of the output from a semantic segmentation neural network.
+The colors represent segments of the image that belong to certain class of objects.
+The .gif shows the raw input data, the pixel classification, and the overlay for two slightly different settings.
 The network was trained on the <a href="https://www.cityscapes-dataset.com/">cityscapes dataset</a>, and was an implementation of known neural network structures that work well for this problem.
-This work served as my project Neuromorphic Computing course.
+The test data was recorded from my own dashcam.
+This work served as my project for my Neuromorphic Computing course.
 ![dashcam](files/potsdam_dashcam.gif)